Intelligent-Instruments-Lab/iil.is/src/routes/news/living-looper.md

 <CaptionedImage
   src="news/livinglooper.jpg"
-  alt="An AI generated interpretation of the Living Looper." caption="Intelligent Instruments Lab are giving a workshop on the Living Looper."/>
+  alt="Intelligent Instruments Lab are giving a workshop on the Living Looper." caption="An AI generated interpretation of the Living Looper."
+/>

 We are hosting a <a href="/research/livinglooper">Living Looper</a> Workshop for electric guitarists!
 It starts on Thursday at 2pm and continues on Friday at 3pm ... and there are a couple of spots open!